 Hi.
 I'm Chaiyong Ragkhitwetsagul.

-I'm currently an (almost) 3rd year MPhil/PhD student in Centre for Research on Evolution, Search and Testing (CREST) under Software Systems Engineering (SSE) group in the Department of Computer Science at University College London.
+I'm currently a 3rd year PhD student in Centre for Research on Evolution, Search and Testing (CREST) under Software Systems Engineering (SSE) group in the Department of Computer Science at University College London.
 I'm also an assistant instructor at the Faculty of ICT, Mahidol University, my sponsor, which I'll go back to continue working after completing my PhD.